 Early September 2017 was a turning point – I was away with my family for the weekend and had taken the Yeti mic with me but on a whim decided to leave the mini USB running from Friday evening to Sunday.
 On my return I discovered that I had recorded not only a Sandwich Tern and a Tree Pipit but also an apparent plik call of an Ortolan Bunting – a potential first for Cambridgeshire.
 With hindsight, claiming an unseen county first based on a single call, when I was not even present, was asking for trouble.
 But it made me rethink my recording setup and invest in a proper microphone so that I’d be better prepared next time…

-Since October 2017 I’ve been using a Dodotronic Stereo parabolic microphone connected via a 10 m cable to a Zoom H4n Pro recorder.
-I recorded in Chesterton whenever I can and have so far recorded over 10,000 nocturnal flight calls of over 60 species, including highlights such as multiple Ring Ouzels, Common Scoter, Stone-curlew, Pied Flycatcher and Bittern.
-I’ve just started putting these records onto Trektellen to add to the picture it is building of nocturnal migration in Europe.
+Since October 2017 I’ve been using a Dodotronic Stereo parabolic microphone.
+Initially I had this connected via a 10 m cable to a Zoom H4n Pro recorder.
+Since early 2019 I’ve been using the mic with a Sound Devices MixPre-3 recorder.
+I recorded in Chesterton whenever I can and have so far recorded over 17,000 nocturnal flight calls of over 70 species, including highlights such as multiple Ring Ouzels, Common Scoter, Stone-curlew, Pied Flycatcher and Bittern.
+I log all these records onto Trektellen to add to the picture it is building of nocturnal migration in Europe.